rohanthewiz/basic_webserver/README.md

 # basic_webserver

-TODO: Write a description here
+This is a super light and fast webserver build with Kemal (http://kemalcr.com/)

 ## Installation

 ### Install Crystal
-You need to have Crystal installed first
+You need to have Crystal installed first.
-Some good instructions are here http://kemalcr.com/docs/getting_started/, but below are the general steps
+Some good instructions are here https://crystal-lang.org/docs/.
+Below are the general steps.

 On a Mac
 - `brew update`